 Q: I’ve noticed there’s no PRICING information on your website.
 Why?

-A: We are based in Greensburg, PA, a small town 40 minutes southeast of Pittsburgh.
-Despite these small town beginnings, this program has achieved national impact.
-This program has been presented from New Jersey to California.
+A: This program has been presented across the nation, from New Jersey to California.
 Because of this wide travel area, travel cost can vary tremendously.
 But don’t worry.
 We have designed program packages that put the cost of the presentation within reach of every school in the country.

 Q: We already have a year-long bullying prevention plan we like.
 How would your assembly program work with it?”

 Very, very well.
 If you currently have an effective bullying prevention plan in place and want to take your efforts to the next higher level, the Bully-Free Amazing Wonder Show will do just that for you.
 Its strong, action-based foundational approach makes this possible.

 In fact, many of the schools that use our assembly program initially hosted it as an addition to their bullying prevention plan, only to use it the next year as the CORNERSTONE OF THEIR BULLYING PREVENTION EFFORTS.

 Q: “Listen, I really, really love what I’m hearing.
 Is here a way we could get it for FREE??“